 A business plan may also be needed to retain other professional services as well, such as attorneys, landlords, consultants or accountants.
 Sulzer used his business plan to secure a lease.

 For a small business to succeed, attracting talented workers and partners is of vital importance.
-A part of a business plan’s purpose is to help bring in the right talent, from the executive level to skilled staff, by showing them the direction and growth potential of the business.
+A part of a business plan for hiring employees is to help bring in the right talent, from the executive level to skilled staff, by showing them the direction and growth potential of the business.
 It can also help secure vendor accounts, especially with exclusive suppliers.